Dromader2137/wiedzieliscie-backend/README.md

 # wiedzieliscie-backend
 ## Rules
-- commit names have to be in kebab case
+- commit names have to be lowercase
 - one branch per one feature